GFF library and archives

 2.00 pm - 5.00 pm

 During these hours the available titles can be consulted.
 The library currently comprises several thousand genealogical papers and printed documents of a local historical or genealogical nature.
 Moreover, in our office rooms you can ask our voluntary assistants for advice.
+Our archive contain no orignal church records and no original documents from the period of time before 1900.
 Members can obtain a library and archives index on CD-ROM (Index Personarum).

 About 200 family registers and family books belong to the most valuable objects of our archives.
 Among them are about 70 family registers and family books from the Middle and Lower Franconian area, compiled by Fritz Maegerlein (List).